Maxnor899/small-audio-toolkit/docs/configuration schema.md

 ---

-### steganography.advanced (conceptual)

-Potential advanced steganographic detection options.

-Examples:

-* adaptive LSB analysis
-* structured noise metrics

-Status:

-* Not implemented
+## Preprocessing extensions

+### preprocessing.silence_detection (future integration idea)

+The silence detector implementation exists, but the runner does not call it.
+A future integration could:

+* compute silence ranges per channel
+* expose them in metadata/results
+* optionally segment around non-silent regions

 ---

+## Output extensions

+### output.export_formats (future integration idea)

+The validator accepts `json` and `csv`, but the runner currently exports JSON only.
+A future implementation could:

+* add CSV export for selected metrics
+* add structured tables per method

+---

 ## Notes

 * This file documents design intent only.
-* No option listed here affects execution.
+* No option listed here is relied upon by execution.
-* Future implementations should be moved to configuration.md when activated.